 - Service Animals must be taken with the student if they leave campus for a prolonged period.

-- The Department of Residence Life & Housing may relocate the Owner and Service Animal as necessary according to the license agreement.
+- The Department of Residence Life & Housing Services may relocate the Owner and Service Animal as necessary according to the license agreement.

 - The Owner agrees to continue to abide by all other residential policies.
 Reasonable accommodation which may constitute an exception to a policy that otherwise would prohibit having a Service Animal does not constitute an exception to any other policy.

 - Any violation of the above rules may result in immediate removal of the Service Animal from the University and may be reviewed through the Student Conduct System and the Owner will be afforded all the rights and procedures provided by that process.

 - The Owner undertakes to comply with animal health and wellbeing requirements described in this policy.

 Members of the University community are required to abide by the following practices:

 - They are to allow a Service Animal to accompany its Owner at all times and in all places on campus, except where animals are specifically prohibited.